Transportation Network Companies

 6. When will TDLR adopt rules?

-In the coming weeks, TDLR will begin the rulemaking process and reach out to stakeholders and consumers to get their input and hear their thoughts and concerns regarding transportation network companies.
+TDLR began the rulemaking process by reaching out to stakeholders and consumers to get their input regarding transportation network companies.
 TDLR’s rulemaking process provides for public notice, public comment, and total transparency.
+Join the TDLR email notification list today.

 7. Are transportation network company drivers required to get a permit or license from TDLR?